Change Your Passport Name in the UK: The Complete 2026 Guide

 This guide is based on primary UK law and official guidance.

-- Guidance · UK GovChange your name or personal details on your passport — GOV.UKgov.uk
+- Guidance · UK GovChange your name or personal details on your passport: How it works — GOV.UKgov.uk

-- Guidance · UK GovName change after marriage or civil partnership — GOV.UKgov.uk
+- Guidance · UK GovMarriage or civil partnership change — GOV.UKgov.uk

 - Guidance · UK GovDivorce or returning to a previous surname — GOV.UKgov.uk

-- Guidance · UK GovGender change on a passport — GOV.UKgov.uk
+- Guidance · UK GovGender change — GOV.UKgov.uk

 - Guidance · UK GovPassport fees — GOV.UKgov.uk